jpmorgan-payments/embedded-banking/README.md

 yarn start
 ```

-You can now send API calls to the Embedded Banking UAT environment.
+You can now send API calls to the Embedded Finance CAT environment.